smartcoder0215/video-clip-crop/README.md

-# Video Clipper Tool
+# Video and Image Tools

-A simple tool to help you edit your videos.
-You can either cut a portion of your video or remove the bottom part of it.
+A simple tool to help you edit your videos and convert images.
+You can:
+- Cut a portion of your video
+- Remove the bottom part of your video
+- Convert WebP images to PNG or JPEG format

 ## What You Need Before Starting

 1. Python installed on your computer (Download from [python.org](https://www.python.org/downloads/))
-2. The video file you want to edit
+2. The video or image file you want to edit

 ## How to Set Up